CircleCI-Archived/stefon/README.md

     :log-level  :normal                 ; or :quiet
     :precompiles ["./assets/myfile.js.stefon"] ; list of files for `lein stefon-precompile` to precompile.
 If left blank (the default), all files will be precompiled, and errors will be ignored.

-Dieter checks for your assets in [asset-root]/assets.
+Stefon checks for your assets in [asset-root]/assets.
 Compiled assets are always written to the cache-root.
 In production mode this means that the cached assets are served from the cache.
 However development-mode assets are always regenerated.